Apricot Pie -easy, fresh summer dessert

 • Toss apricots with lemon juice to coat.

 • Add remaining ingredients, except cornstarch.
 Taste for your family's taste.
-Add more sure, or lemon, as needed.
+Add more sugar or lemon, as needed.

 • Add cornstarch. mix well.